House of Saxe-Coburg and Gotha: Genealogy

-Patrilineality, descent as reckoned from father to son, had historically been the principle determining membership in reigning families until late in the 20th century, thus the dynasty to which the monarchs of the House of Saxe-Coburg-Gotha belonged genealogically throughout the 1900s is the House of Wettin, despite the official use of varying names by different branches of the patriline.
+Patrilineality, descent as reckoned from father to son, had historically been the principle determining membership in reigning families until the late 20th century, thus the dynasty to which the monarchs of the House of Saxe-Coburg-Gotha belonged genealogically throughout the 1900s is the House of Wettin, despite the official use of varying names by different branches of the patriline.

 Saxe-Coburg Dynasty Family Tree since the end of the 18th century, showing their male inheritance of the thrones of Great Britain, Belgium, Portugal, and Bulgaria.